Who doesn’t want to know their competitor’s every secret?

 We analyzed the most important aspect of our online presence, with appropriate online tools:

-For content analysis and online performance, here at Sotrender we usually use Ahfres.
-As you can see below, Ahfres offers a bunch of various metrics and data about a selected website and its content (including e.g. top pages or top keywords).
+For content analysis and online performance, here at Sotrender we usually use Ahrefs.
+As you can see below, Ahrefs offers a bunch of various metrics and data about a selected website and its content (including e.g. top pages or top keywords).

 Ahrefs offers broad and comprehensive marketing analytics, including SEO, link building, website traffic, PPC campaigns and more.